porterjamesj/website/content/hiking/lt23/day20/index.md

 {{< two_images src1="images/french.jpg" src2="images/wamp.jpg" >}}

 We're far enough north now that some of the trail signage is bilingual in French and English, to help out Québecois visitors.
 A reminder of how close we are to the trail's end at the Canadian border.
+Stiltz remarks that we've just crossed the 200-mile mark.

 It's funny how the group dynamic changes with the addition of Hang Ten.
 The age gap between him/Mooch and me/Stiltz definitely shows more.
 The two of them exacerbate each other's "annoying little brother" energy as Stiltz put it 😆.